What's the Best Age to Learn Piano?

 One of the challenges when starting piano lessons is finding the right teacher.
 Let’s discuss the mistakes many students and parents make during the first stage of piano learning journey.
 Typical mistakes include:

-- Starting with an ordinary teacher and then switching to a better one later
+• Starting with an cheaper teacher and then switching to a better one later

-6 Tips to Make Most out of Your Piano Lessons
+3 Tips to Make Most Out of Your Piano Lessons

 Place the piano where you or your child can easily access